The Tower of London: tips for a family day out

 - The fighting platform along the East Wall Walk, which recreates the atmosphere of the Tower being defended from attack.

-- The royal beasts exhibition – my two little ones couldn’t resist trying out the cage!
+- The royal beasts exhibition – my 2 little ones couldn’t resist trying out the cage!

 - The graffiti in the Salt Tower.